richardlawley/EntityFrameworkAttributeConfig/README.md

 * `DateTimePrecisionAttribute` - change the precision of a datetime2 or datetimeoffset type

 Adding further attributes is simple - take a look at the implementation of the existing attributes for an example!

+This project is an extension of [this StackOverflow answer](http://stackoverflow.com/a/15386883/163495)